All the Answers

 Do you need more teachers?

-Camp Souldust has a fairly strong lineup of workshop leaders via our Souldust Guides + existing relationships and partnerships.
-However, we will be seeking to fill in a few workshop gaps once the foundation schedule is finalized.
-If you have a strong offering of playful soul work in areas of creativity, energy, movement, or nature, feel free to apply here
+Camp Souldust has a strong lineup of workshop leaders via our Souldust Guides + existing relationships and partnerships.
+However, we always look for new magical contributions, especially to fill in a workshop gaps once the foundation schedule is finalized.
+If you have a strong offering of playful soul work in areas of creativity, energy, movement, or nature, email email@example.com

 Do you need more private session providers?

 Possibly!
-We have a lineup of known providers, but have room for 5-6 more individuals who love to provide transformational 1:1 sessions.
+We have a lineup of known providers, but typically have room for 3-4 more individuals who love to provide transformational 1:1 sessions.
 Examples include energy, consciousness and metaphysical practitioners, bodyworkers and coaches (reiki, massage, yoga, tarot, intuitive readings, etc).
-The application for this role will be published in January so, if interested please reach out to email@example.com
+If interested please reach out to firstname.lastname@example.org

-and let us know you’d like to be on the list for consideration.
+and let us know you’d like to be on the list to receive the application.

 Do you need sponsors?

 We love to talk with potential sponsors!
-There are several marquee sponsor options still available, but we’re currently procuring food, beverage and swag sponsorships.
+The 2018 Camp has room for several marquee sponsors, as well as food, beverage and swag sponsorships.
 Believe your product is a great fit for our 200+ campers+staff?
-Feel free to reach out to firstname.lastname@example.org
+Feel free to reach out to email@example.com

 and let us know your thoughts.